Are you interested in embarking on a life-changing journey by becoming a Kansas Humane Society foster parent to a pet?

 - Indoors only (do not let your foster cat/kitten outdoors).

-- A large crate, separate room or bathroom is best.
-Keeping at least one litterbox in crate/room at all times.
+- A large crate, separate room, or bathroom is best.
+Keeping at least one litterbox in the crate/room at all times.

 - Each kitten should have his own food bowl.